michielvha/landingzone-azure/SETUP_GUIDE.md

 **Cause**: Subject claim mismatch

 **Solution**:
-1. Check your org and workspace names match exactly
+1. Check your org and workspace names match exactly in `terraform.tfvars`
-2. Verify the federated credential in Azure portal
+2. Verify the federated credentials in Azure portal
-3. Subject should be: `organization:YOUR_ORG:workspace:YOUR_WORKSPACE:run_phase:*`
+3. If workspace is in a project, ensure `tfc_project_name` is set correctly
+4. Subject format: `organization:ORG:project:PROJECT:workspace:WORKSPACE:run_phase:PHASE`

 ### Error: "AuthorizationFailed"